TritonDataCenter/node-libmanta/test/trigger/README.md

   fills it with a predefiend number of objects with some concurrency.
 This cycle repeats.
 Each time the directory becomes full or empty, the reported count is compared to the actual number and the expected number.
 If these do not match, the directory count has become incorrect.
+Note that in order to test more edge cases, some inserts are made during the "wipe" phase, and some deletes are made during the "populate" phase, but they're bounded so that each phase converges.
 * `manta-dircount-load`: similar to the "stress" version, but only creates and removes objects without actually verifying the directory counts.